pogginicolo98/agora-forum/README.md

-# Forum site - Personal Project
+# Agorà forum - Personal Project

 Project to practice with Django and Bootstrap4 frameworks.
 This web app is a forum site with the following features: